 Tomorrow night, veteran photographer Vincent J. Musi will take the stage at the National Geographic Museum.
 He’ll be discussing his latest story in the April 2014 magazine, “Exotic Pets,” where he explored the deep connections some people have with creatures not found in the corner pet store.
 He’ll be sharing images and stories from this assignment and other forays into the world of animals.
+Speaking of animals, if you’re a dog lover or a cat lover, check out the latestpaws.com.
+They always have informative articles for your favorite pets.

 We’ll be giving away a pair of tickets to the show, so leave a comment below, using your first name and a valid email address; we’ll draw the winner before noon tomorrow.
 The event starts at 7:30 p.m. and parking is free at the museum’s garage after 6 p.m. for those attending the program.